ExclusiveDisjunction/CNTFinal/Common/examples/format.md

 2. `name`: The name of the resource
 3. `isCurrent`: Denotes if this is the current directory of the client
 4. `contents`: A list containing this format
+5. `owner`: The owner of the resource.
+For directories, this is `server`.

 Note that the first entry in the data is the `root` directory.